-Steven Chase is associate professor in the Department of Biomedical Engineering at Carnegie Mellon University.
+Steven Chase is a professor in the Department of Biomedical Engineering at Carnegie Mellon University.
 Chase uses brain-computer interfaces to study motor learning and skill acquisition.
 His work stands to provide a better understanding of how movement information is represented in networks of neurons in the brain and will inform the development of neural prosthetics.

 Chase was a Wimmer Faculty Fellow in 2013-14 and the recipient of a National Institutes of Health Individual National Research Service Award in 2002.
 His work has been supported by the NIH, DARPA, and the Craig H. Neilsen Foundation.